NET WORTH: $3 billion

 FUNDING AREAS: Health, Education, Youth Services, Social Services, Jewish Community, Southern California Community

-OVERVIEW: Samueli may not be one of the richest people in Silicon Valley, but he's among the most generous, having donated more than $280 million to various philanthropic endeavors through the Samueli Foundation, and the Broadcom Foundation.
-He tends to give larger donations to higher education and cancer research, but also supports organizations in Orange County, California, particularly Jewish community organizations.
+OVERVIEW: Samueli may not be one of the richest people in Silicon Valley, but he is among the most generous, having donated more than $280 million to various philanthropic endeavors through the Samueli Foundation, and the Broadcom Foundation.
+He prioritizes higher education and cancer research, but also supports organizations in Orange County, California, particularly Jewish community organizations.

 BACKGROUND: Henry Samueli is probably best known as one of the cofounders of Broadcom Corp., or as the outspoken owner of the Anaheim Ducks NHL hockey team.

 EDUCATION: One of the first things Samuelli did after Broadcom went public in 1998, was to give $30 million to his alma mater, UCLA, to support what came to be called the Samueli School of Engineering and Applied Science, where he once served as department head.
 The Samueli Foundation gave $10 million for 20 new endowed engineering faculty chairs in a recent year.

 Samueli gave another $200 million to UC Irvine in 2017 in his home of Orange County, California.
 It is one of the largest gifts made to higher education on record.
 The funds will name the College of Health Sciences and launch a major integrative health initiative to advance research, education and clinical practice for individual and population wellness.
 Samueli has served as UCLA faculty since 1985 and is an adjunct professor at UC Irvine.